10 Best Affordable Homeowners Insurance Companies of 2026

 Lemonade Home Insurance Coverage

-- Covers personal property stored in a self-storage unit up to $1,000, in most cases.
+• It covers personal property stored in a self-storage unit for up to $1,000.

-- A pet healthy policy for as little as $10 per month covers your pet if it gets sick or is in an accident.
+• A pet-healthy policy, available for as little as $10 per month, covers your pet if it gets sick or has an accident.

 What Makes Lemonade Insurance Unique?